manish-garodia/manish-garodia/common/mg-library/procedures/fun-with-git-bits/fun-with-git-bits.md

 	----
 	## Do's and Don'ts

-	 Do not do 'pull origin' to update the fork every day.
+	 Do not `pull origin` every day to update the fork.

 	 Do not submit pull requests from fork to OLL every day, else the moderators/admins would reject.